Regional Geography

 - The in-depth study of some case studies, with a focus on specific regions, analysed using direct and/or indirect observation methods.

-Didactic units A and B will be set up in a hybrid mode (in presence and with the activation of a streaming link on MTeams) in order to allow the possible participation of students from the 4EU+ Alliance.
+Teaching units A and B will be set up in a hybrid mode (in presence and with the activation of a streaming link on MTeams) in order to allow the possible participation of students from other universities within the 4EU+ Alliance who participate in the 4EU+ Shared Courses.

 1. Participation in the educational project "Cultural Heritage in Journey", coordinated by Prof. Claudia Lambrugo.

-2. Ten distance learning lessons, delivered asynchronously and made available in the myAriel online environment.
+2. Distance learning lessons, delivered asynchronously and made available in the e-learning environment myAriel.

 Prerequisites for admission